Shakenodo/YouTube-Channel-Downlo/README.md

 This is for anyone that's looking for a quick and efficient way to download (parts) of a youtube channel.

+##
+For this to work you'll need to download yt-dlp first, which you can do via homebrew on MacOS or your preffered package manager on Linux.
+For Windows checkout their repo [here](https://github.com/yt-dlp/yt-dlp)

 ## Run Locally